Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsection{Workers}

-The value function of an employed individual with race $R$, productivity $s$, asset $a$, and working with a $np$ firm is given by $W_{np}(R,s,a)$, while that of a white worker employed with a $p$ firm is given by $W_p(wh,s,a)$.
-Since the unemployment benefit is indexed to the worker's counterfactual wage, the values of the unemployed workers eligible for benefits depend on whether they worked with a non-prejudiced ($U^I_{np}(R,s,a)$) or a prejudiced ($U^I_p(wh,s,a)$) firm previously.
-An unemployed worker who is not eligible for unemployment benefits has $U^N(R,s,a)$ over their lifetime.
+The value function of an employed individual with race $R$, productivity $s$, asset $a$, and working with an $np$ firm is given by $W_{np}(R,s,a)$, while that of a white worker employed with a $p$ firm is given by $W_p(wh,s,a)$.
+Since the unemployment benefit is indexed to the worker's counterfactual wage, the values of the unemployed workers eligible for benefits depend on whether they worked with a non-prejudiced (with value function $U^I_{np}(R,s,a)$) or a prejudiced (with value function $U^I_p(wh,s,a)$) firm previously.
+An unemployed worker who is not eligible for unemployment benefits has a value of $U^N(R,s,a)$ over their lifetime.
 All the workers discount their future utility by $\beta$.
 Similar to \cite{nakajima2012business} and \cite{setty2021provision}, we assume that workers cannot borrow.
 This imposes an exogenous constraint of $a'\geq 0$ on all workers.